-Purposes of satin fabric
+Purposes of satin fabric UK

 Satin is widely used in fashion, interior design and home furnishings.
-Most commonly found in everyday clothing such as nightgowns, blouses, shirts, ties, scarves, elegant, formal dresses, evening wear, high end bedding as well as upholstery and lingerie.
+Most commonly found in everyday clothing such as nightgowns, blouses, shirts, ties, scarves, elegant, formal dresses, evening wear, high-end bedding as well as upholstery and lingerie.
 Its luxurious qualities make satin one of the most popular fabrics for wedding dresses.

 When a satin weave is made with synthetic fibres, it can also be used as a backing to other fabrics, such as wool or velvet which essentially eliminates the need for a slip or camisole.

-Satin is also widely used in footwear, specifically women’s formal shoes, for occasions such as a wedding or black tie event.
+Satin is also widely used in footwear, specifically women’s formal shoes, for occasions such as a wedding or black-tie event.
 Satin variations are also used to make ballet shoes.

 Satin material is renowned for being a romantic, luxurious, and sensuous fabric.
 Satin weaves have a glossy face, which makes them instantly recognisable.
 Some other notable satin properties include: